castle2668/astro-blog/src/content/blog/2024-09-04-is-palindrome.md

 ---
-title: "[Algorithm] Is Palindrome"
+title: "[Algorithms] Is Palindrome"
 excerpt: "The 'Is Palindrome' algorithm checks whether a string reads the same forward and backward, ignoring spaces and punctuation.
 It's a simple yet classic algorithm that can be easily implemented with JavaScript string and array manipulation."
-tags: ["algorithm", "javascript"]
+tags: ["algorithms", "javascript"]
 date: 2024-09-04
 author: "Sean Huang"
 image: "javascript.png"